Mar 4, 2026

 Cons

-• The nearest veterinary school may be far from where you live, adding to the expenses, and time needed for care.
+The nearest school may be far from where you live

-In addition to veterinary schools, the local Humane Society can be a great resource for low-cost veterinary care.
-In addition to financial programs and grants, the Humane Society may have a wellness clinic on-site.
+Your local Humane Society can be a great resource for low-cost veterinary care, as they may have a wellness clinic on-site.

 Other national nonprofit organizations that can help with pet medical bills include: